OS Hardening Overview

-This section describes the openEuler security hardening solution, including the hardening methods and items.
+This section describes the openEuler security hardening solution, including the hardening method and items.

 Security Hardening Method

-You can manually modify security hardening configurations, run commands to harden the system, or use a security hardening tool to modify security hardening configurations in batches.
+You can manually modify security hardening configurations or run commands to harden the system, or use the security hardening tool to modify security hardening items in batches.
 The openEuler security hardening tool runs as openEuler-security.service.
-When the system is started for the first time, the system automatically runs the service to execute the default hardening policy, and sets the service not to start as the system starts.
+When the system is started for the first time, the system automatically runs the service to execute the default hardening policy, and automatically set the service not to start as the system starts.

-You can modify the security.conf file and use the security hardening tool to implement customized security hardening.
+You can modify the security.conf file and use the security hardening tool to implement user-defined security hardening.

-Security hardening on file permissions and account passwords may affect user habits and system usability.
+Security hardening on file permissions and account passwords may change user habits, affecting system usability.
 For details about common hardening items that affect system usability, see Table 1.

 Table 1 Security hardening impacts